apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 Simuating range partitioning is not supported.

-3. Run the micro benchmark with dumpped inputs
+3. Run the micro benchmark with dumped inputs

 General configurations for shuffle write: